Pennsylvania court declares state’s mail-in voting law unconstitutional, in win for Republicans

 The court said Friday that any changes to the voting law would require a constitutional amendment.

 “No-excuse mail-in voting makes the exercise of the franchise more convenient and has been used four times in the history of Pennsylvania.
 Approximately 1.38 million voters have expressed their interest in voting by mail permanently,” Judge Mary Hannah Leavitt wrote.
 “If presented to the people, a constitutional amendment to end the Article VII, Section 1 requirement of in-person voting is likely to be adopted.
-But a constitutional amendment must be presented to the people and adopted into our fundamental law before legislation authorizing no-excuse mail-in voting can ‘be placed upon our statute books.’”
+But a constitutional amendment must be presented to the people and adopted into our fundamental law before legislation authorizing no-excuse mail-in voting can ‘be placed upon our statute books.’ ”

-In bringing the legal challenge, some Republicans in the state echoed Trump’s baseless claims of widespread voter fraud and his criticism of mail-in voting, with several seeking to undo the law they once voted for.
+In bringing the legal challenge, some Republicans in the state echoed Trump’s baseless claims of widespread voter fraud and his criticism of mail-in voting, with several seeking to undo the law for which they they once voted.

 In a statement to The Washington Post, Wolf pointed out the GOP reversal.